NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/guild-instances/+page.svelte.md

 and then going to Special Donations.

 This will give you guild funds.
-Those guild funds can then be used at the guild shop (\<Navea\>(760,363)) to buy various rewards, like crafting materials, in Navea between the portal and blacksmith.
+Those guild funds can then be used at the guild shop (At Navea `760,363`) to buy various rewards, like crafting materials, in Navea between the portal and blacksmith.

 # Instances